 All student applicants must also identify a faculty thesis chair from their declared major prior to submitting applications.

-Applications for the Honors in the Major program must be obtained from the Office of Honors Research, which is located The Burnett Honors College (BHC) room 102.
+Applications for the Honors Undergraduate Thesis program must be obtained from the Office of Honors Research, which is located in Trevor Colbourn Hall, suite 248.

-all materials must be delivered to BHC 102 by 5:00 PM
+all materials must be delivered to Trevor Colbourn Hall, suite 248, by 5:00 PM

-Visit the Honors in the Major website for additional program information.
+Visit the Office of Honors Research for additional program information.

-For information regarding the HIM program for psychology majors, please contact the HIM Coordinator:
+For information regarding the HUT program for psychology majors, please contact the HUT Faculty Liaison for the psychology department:

 Dr. Chrysalis L. Wright